tmanderson/Accrete.js/README.md

 ### THANK YOU

-Nothing here could have ever (ever, ever, ever) been done without the following amazing, generous, and brilliant people:
+Obviously, this work could not have been completed without the following curious minds:

 - Stephen H. Dole
 - Carl Sagan